 As a Facebook marketer, you probably define two major stages when it comes to running campaigns:

-In this article, I’d like to share 4 proven tactics which will scale your Facebook ads using automated rules, without any intervention required from you.
+In this article, we’d like to share 4 automated rules to scale your Facebook ads easily.

 What is Facebook Ad Scaling?

 In basic terms, scaling your Facebook ads simply means increasing your budget, reaching out to broader audiences or implementing other expanding tactics while protecting positive return on your ad spend.
 There are two key things to remember before you get down to business:

 - If your ads aren’t at least 30% profitable yet but you’re already thinking about scaling them, you’re definitely on the wrong track.
 Would you consider participating in a rally race if you hadn’t yet passed your driving test?
 Probably not.

 - If you think scaling is all about increasing your budget and then sitting back and seeing conversions pile up accordingly, you’re on the wrong track again.
 Scaling Facebook ads is a strategy that needs to be thought out.

 Here are our top tactics for using automated rules to implement Facebook ad scaling in a smart way.

 #1: Make Small Budget Increases Every 3-4 Days

 This is by far the most common Facebook ad scaling tactic because if you do it methodically, it’s the least risky strategy.
 But what exactly do we mean when we say to do it methodically?
 We mean that you should avoid big budget increases.
 If you make any big changes to your ad sets, the FB algorithm resets its learning phase and starts all over again.
 If you make small changes, however, such as small budget increases, the data gathered from the initial learning phase is maintained and picks it up from there.

 So what’s our recommendation?
 To increase your budget by 15-20% and do it incrementally every 3-4 days.